-a) Have a substantial adverse effect on a scenic vista?

-b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway?

-c) In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
-If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality?

-d) Create a new source of substantial light or glare which would adversely affect daytime or nighttime views in the area?
+- a) Have a substantial adverse effect on a scenic vista? - b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? - c) In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
+If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality? - d) Create a new source of substantial light or glare which would adversely affect daytime or nighttime views in the area?

-Significant Impact Significant with Mitigation Incorporated Significant Impact -
+Incorporated

 NC

 NC

 NC

 NC